Joanna Szczepkowska: Life and career

 In 1997, she published a collection of poetry titled Miasta do wynajęcia.

 In 2007, she was awarded the Knight's Cross of the Order of Polonia Restituta.

 In 2010, she was elected President of the Union of Polish Stage Actors (ZASP), the first woman to hold this post.

 She runs her own theatre named Teatr Na dole.

 1989 interview

 On 28 October 1989, during a live interview on the main state-run evening news programme Dziennik Telewizyjny (Television Journal), she made a historic statement in which she publicly announced the end of communism in Poland:

 This statement went down in history as a symbol of the political changes which took place in the country after the 1989 Polish legislative election, the first partially free elections in Poland after the World War II.

 Personal life

-She is the daughter of actor Andrzej Szczepkowski.
+She is the daughter of actor Andrzej Szczepkowski, and Roma née Parandowska, and the granddaughter of Jan Parandowski.